-- Reads and understands the manuals pertaining to this machine. - Is instructed in safe and proper operation of this machine.
+- Is instructed in safe and proper operation of this machine. - Reads and understands the manuals pertaining to this machine.

 NOTICE

 K-BAR Industries Incorporated reserves the right to make improvements in design and/or changes in specifications at any time without incurring any obligation to install them on units previously sold.